suketa/ruby-duckdb/README.md

 Using [Ruby + Devkit](https://rubyinstaller.org/downloads/) is recommended.

-1. Download libduckdb-windows-amd64.zip from [DuckDB](https://github.com/duckdb/duckdb/releases) and extranct it.
+1. Download libduckdb-windows-amd64.zip from [DuckDB](https://github.com/duckdb/duckdb/releases) and extract it.
 2. Copy `duckdb.dll` into `C:\Windows\System32`

 ## How to install